geneontology/go-annotation/specs/gpad-gpi-2-0.md

 ## Abstract
 This document specifies the syntax of Gene Product Annotation Data (GPAD) and Gene Product Information (GPI) formats.
 GPAD describes the relationships between biological entities (such as gene products) and biological descriptors (such as GO terms).
 GPI describes the biological entities.
 ## Status
-This is a working draft, for comment by the community.
+This is a working draft, that will be for comment by the community.

-Date: 2019-01-29 (from Montreal 2019)
+Date: 2019-01-29 (GoogleDoc from Montreal 2019)

 Comments should be sent to go-discuss@geneontology.org

-## Columns
+## GPAD Columns

  Each of these columns has its own syntax, as specified below:
 1. ID ::= DB Prefix ':' Local_ID